CL Climate: Past, Present & Future

-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Elizabeth Peneycad for the poster/PICO entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Award is awarded to Elizabeth Peneycad for the poster/PICO entitled:

 Coupling δ18O values of rodent tooth and mollusc shell carbonates: a new approach to reconstructing Pleistocene palaeotemperatures?
 (Peneycad, E.; Candy, I.; Schreve, D.;)